katerinayeung/Flight-Planning-System/FlightPlanningSystem/README.md

 A backend-focused flight planning system project developed in **Java**, built as part of a semester-long software engineering course using a **plan-driven development process**.

 ## 🚀 Features
-- Flight route planning based on user input (ICAO or location name substring)
+- Flight route planning based on user input
 - Auto-calculation of fuel usage, headings, time, and required refueling stops
 - Custom databases for airports and airplanes with full CRUD operations
 - Edge case handling for unreachable routes or lack of fuel facilities